When looking at smart sprinkler controllers, two of the most popular options on Amazon are Orbit B-Hyve vs Rachio.

 Orbit B-Hyve vs Rachio

-Even despite the price difference, both Orbit B-Hyve and Rachio have very similar features and are worth comparing.
-Let’s dive in.
+Even despite the price difference, both Orbit B-Hyve and Rachio have very similar features and are worth comparing, especially as the two top sellers on Amazon.

-The number of zones in your yard is something to keep in mind.
+Something to keep in mind: the number of zones in your yard.
 Make sure you buy a controller that is designed for the correct number of zones, since both Rachio and Orbit B-Hyve support different number of zones, as outlined below.

-There are a few other important hardware differences to be aware of when shopping between Orbit B-Hyve vs Rachio.
+There are a few other important hardware differences to be aware of when comparing Orbit B-Hyve and Rachio.

-- Buttons and turn dial for full controls
+- Buttons and turn dial for full controls.
+Doesn’t depend on the app

 - LCD screen for easy selection